TxMat/javanaise-distributed/Readme.md

 | `waitwrite` or `ww`   | `ww`                  | Test write lock with 20-second delay                |
 | `multithread` or `mt` | `mt <name> <threads>` | Test concurrent access with N threads               |

+_if you encounter deadlocks with multithread tests, start small (2-5 threads) and increase gradually._

 **Examples:**
 ```bash
 test myObject 5         # Add 5 to myObject, show before/after